Toyota Previa: Tarago

-The model had a facelift in 2009, with revisions to the headlamps and bumpers.
-The option of a seven-seater variant was introduced in 2008.
+The model received a facelift in 2009, with revisions to the headlamps and bumpers.
+The option of a seven-seater variant had been introduced in 2008.
 Another update was released in 2012 with smart start as standard on all models, smart entry on GLX V6 and Ultima models, new audio systems on all models, automatic headlights and a new Rustic Brown colour option.
 It also received the major facelift in 2016, with updated interior and other new standard features offered, however it still bears its exterior looks mostly unchanged as with the pre-facelift design.
 It is available as a family van, a taxicab for regular passengers and a specially designed wheelchair accessible taxi featuring a ramp and longer wheelbase.

 In May 2019, Toyota revealed the Granvia, which is heavily based on the latest HiAce van.
 Toyota Australia confirmed the Granvia will replace the Tarago by the end of 2019, however, they were sold alongside each other for a short period of time.
 As of March 2020, the Tarago has been discontinued in the Australian market and removed from the Toyota Australia website.